Salih al‑Fawzan: Relationship with Ibn Baz

-Controversies and criticism
+Controversies

 Al-Fawzan has attracted criticism for a number of public statements and religious opinions.
-In 2017, he was reported to have referred to Shia Muslims as "brothers of Satan" and stated that they "lie about God, his prophet, and the consensus of Muslims," remarks that have been cited an example of sectarian rhetoric among some Saudi clerics.

-In 2003, he was quoted as saying that "slavery is a part of Islam" and that Muslims denying this are ignorant and not scholars, comments that drew criticism for contradicting contemporary interpretations of Islamic law.
+In 2003, he was quoted as saying that "slavery is a part of Islam" and that Muslims who deny this are ignorant and not scholars, comments that drew criticism for contradicting some contemporary interpretations of Islamic law.
 He has also described public demonstrations as haram, characterizing them as practices of non-Muslims that can lead to division and violence.